Atemo-C/NixOS-configuration/README.md

 - Pulling some of my configuration files from [my dotfiles](https://github.com/Atemo-C/Dotfiles) to here.

 ### My reasons to switch.
-Here are some of the reasons I am making the switch to Niri
+Here are some of the reasons I am making the switch to Niri:
 - Less resource usage and a bit faster on my machines _(especially noticeable on my older laptops)_.
 - Actually runs on my ThinkPad L510 _(as such, XFCE is no longer needed, as I only had it for computers where Hyprland does not work)_.
 - The concept of this scrollable _(not-really-automatic-but-tilling)_ Wayland compositor intruiges me, and I quite like it for now.